 - Timing.
 Could it be due to some timing with the press release, product announcements, promotional discounts?

 - Country and network speed.
-Like some emerging country with expected slow network speed may have high bounces
+Like some emerging countries with expected slow network speed may have high bounces.

 - The specific segment that bounces.
-You may have different segments built out in your analytics tool that could be based on a combination of things that defines some kind of group.
-Example… Support user from those who purchased before and came back to support page, campaign ad visitors who have returned to site for the 3rd times, or returning visitors who came from email, etc.
+You may have different segments built out in your analytics tool based on a combination of things that defines some group.
+For example, support users from those who purchased before and came back to the support page, campaign ad visitors who have returned to the site for the 3rd time, returning visitors who came from email.

 - Technical environment.
 Like browser and the version of the browser.
-Don’t be surprised if you get few particular browsers on a certain version that gets high bounces.
-Talking with web engineer may help you understand why certain browsers can lead to higher bounce rate.
+Don’t be surprised if you get a few particular browsers on a certain version that gets high bounces.
+Talking with a web engineer may help you understand why certain browsers can lead to a higher bounce rate.